brooth/jeta-site/mysite/home/markdown/inject.md

     @Inject
     Provider<Entity> entityProvider;

-To let `InjectController` (`StaticInjectController`) now about `javax.inject.Inject` you also need to pass this annotation to the constructor:
+To let `InjectController` (StaticInjectController) now about `javax.inject.Inject` you also must pass this annotation to the constructor:

     :::java
-    new InjectController(metasitory, master, javax.inject.Inject.class).inject(myMetaScope);
+    new InjectController(metasitory, master, javax.inject.Inject.class)
+        .inject(myMetaScope);

-<span class="label label-info">Note</span> Otherwise the controllers won't find the masters that use there annotations.
+otherwise the controllers won't find the masters that use there annotations.

 ### Hello, World!

 For the illustration let's change our `Hello, World!` [example](/guide/code-generating#HelloWorldSample).
-Instead of providing `Hello, World!` via `@SayHello` annotation, we will inject it.
+Instead of providing `Hello, World!` via `@SayHello` annotation, we'll inject it.

-First, we need to create a `Module` and `Scope` for:
+First, we create a `Module` and `Scope`:

     :::java
     @Scope